Gleghorn-Lab/Mixture-of-Experts-Sentence-Similarity/models/protein_vec/README.md

 All credit for the original work goes to Tymor Hamamsy and the following authors of this paper https://www.biorxiv.org/content/10.1101/2023.11.26.568742v1

-We have added a PyTorch wrapper for ProteinVec under src_run/EMBED_w_pvec.py.
-Additionally, we added inheritance to the config for Huggingface PretrainedConfig, and using these the weights for the entire ProteinVec have been uploaded to lhallee/ProteinVec
+We have added a Huggingface compatible wrapper for the model in src_run.huggingface_protein_vec.py

 To use from hugggingface

 ```
+from transformers import T5Tokenizer
-from EMBED_w_pvec import ProteinVec
+from huggingface_protein_vec import ProteinVec

+tokenizer = T5Tokenizer.from_pretrained('lhallee/ProteinVec')
 model = ProteinVec.from_pretrained('lhallee/ProteinVec')
 ```
-The tokenizer can be found in the ProtT5 Huggingface repos.

 ## The license for the protein vec code